Our thoughts on Snapchat's Sports and Weather Filters

 There are indeed some serious thoughts that have been put behind offering the users these score and weather publishing filters.

-When Snapchat reached out to ScoreStream which is known for its database of 50K volunteers who input real-time data for sports played in high school, it cracked a deal to feature 5,000 high school football game score every week in the last year.
-The scoreboard, though, had Gatorade’s logo on it and the whole campaign was to promote this sports-themed beverages and food product brand.
+When Snapchat reached out to ScoreStream, which is known for its database of 50K volunteers who input real-time data for sports played in high school, it cracked a deal to feature 5,000 high school football game scores every week in the last year.
+The scoreboard, though, had Gatorade’s logo on it, and the whole campaign was to promote this sports-themed beverage and food product brand.
 This year, Snapchat did the same but replaced football with basketball.

-Thus, Snapchat leveraged the data to its full potential and successfully turned it into effective advertising tool.
+Thus, Snapchat leveraged the data to its full potential and successfully turned it into an effective advertising tool.

 Wrapping Up